 How to build your way to wealth – part 3

 Property development is regarded by many investors as the Holy Grail because of the huge profits on offer.
-So what does it take to be a doyen of development?
+So what does it take to be a successful property developer?

 In Part 2 of this article series we outlined steps four to six to becoming a successful property developer.